Our Family

 The Power Family

-The most profound memories and lessons of life are often shared over a meal.
 In our family it begins in the kitchen, where you'll find us cooking, talking loudly, laughing and reconnecting.
 Our Dad loves to select a unique wine for each course while telling one of his “stories”.
 Our Mom is the happiest when we're all together, three generations, all 14 of us, under one roof.
 Our most important memories are when the fruits of our labor are enjoyed with the people we love and with great food.
 We invite you to our table at the Cheese Shop and Fat Canary to create your own memories.

 Cathy, Mary Ellen, and Tom Power are the second generation, continuing the work started by Mary Ellen and Thomas Power.